LGBTQ Students in Higher Education: State, Federal and College Interests

-Mr. Verstegen will discuss the necessary steps colleges and universities should take to ensure they deal with legal and practical issues, develop appropriate policies and procedures, provide a safe learning environment, handle discipline issues and limit liability for the school, its administrators and staff.
+In this timely and informative webinar, Richard will discuss the necessary steps colleges and universities must take to accommodate LGBTQ students, develop appropriate policies and procedures, provide a safe learning environment, and handle discipline issues while also limiting staff and institutional liability.
 Regardless of personal beliefs, this program can be an asset for any educator.

 WHAT YOU'LL LEARN